awsdocs/aws-iot-docs/developerguide/device-defender-detect.md

 ------
 #### [ aws:num\-connection\-attempts ]

-The number of times a device has attempted to make a connection in a given time period\.
+The number of times a device attempts to make a connection in a given time period\.

 ------
 #### [ More info \(13\) ]

 Use this metric to specify the maximum or minimum number of connection attempts for each device\.
-Both successful and unsuccessful attempts are counted\.
+Successful and unsuccessful attempts are counted\.

 Source: cloud\-side